Patient’s corner

 The ARTILLERY project is a European research initiative that aims to improve long-term health for people who have been treated for breast cancer.

 Many breast cancer survivors live long and healthy lives after treatment.
 However, some may face a higher risk of other chronic diseases later in life.
-These can include cardiovascular disease, osteoporosis, obesity and chronic obstructive pulmonary disease (COPD).
+These can include cardiovascular disease (CVD), osteoporosis, obesity and chronic obstructive pulmonary disease (COPD).

 ARTILLERY is developing new artificial intelligence (AI) tools that analyse CT scans already taken during routine cancer care.
 These scans are commonly used in radiotherapy planning and follow-up.